 This engineering control involves potential exposure to the worker even in normal operations.
 Consequently, it should be used only in conjunction with other types of controls, such as safe work practices designed specifically for the site condition and/or PPE.
 Examples include:

-Safe work practices may be a very important part of a single job procedure or applicable to many jobs in the workplace.
-Safe work practices include:
+In terms of scope, safe work practices may be a very important part of a single task or applicable to many jobs in the workplace.
+Here are some examples of safe work practices:

 When a hazard is recognized, the preferred correction or control cannot always be accomplished immediately.
-However, in virtually all situations, interim measures can be taken to eliminate or reduce worker risk.
+OSHA believes there is always some kind of interim measure that can be used to temporarily abate a hazard.
 These can range from taping down wires that pose a tripping hazard to actually shutting down an operation temporarily.

 The importance of taking these interim protective actions cannot be overemphasized.
 There is no way to predict when a hazard will cause serious harm, and no justification to continue exposing workers unnecessarily to risk.
-By the way, OSHA believes there is always some kind of interim measure that can be used to temporarily abate a hazard.

 Before beginning this quiz, we highly recommend you review the module material.
 This quiz is designed to allow you to self-check your comprehension of the module content, but only focuses on key concepts and ideas.